Granata-R/DOT-IOT-Log-Explorer/README.md

 # DOT-IOT Log Explorer

 DOT-IOT Log Explorer is a Python/MATLAB software for broad analysis of electrophysiological data from freely behaving animals.
-It can be used for visualization and quantitative analysis of spectral properties of electroencephalogram (EEG) and local field potentials (LFPs), movement patterns, sleep patterns, single neuron activity, and phase-amplitude coupling, during specified time windows or behaviorally relevant epochs.
+It can be used for visualization and quantitative analysis of spectral properties of electroencephalogram (EEG) and local field potentials (LFPs), movement patterns, sleep patterns, single neuron activity, and phase-amplitude coupling, during specified time windows and behaviorally relevant epochs.

 DOT-IOT Log Explorer has been created by Rocco Granata, with inputs from Diletta Cavezza, as tailored software for the neuropsychopharmacology laboratory of Dr. Elvira De Leonibus.
-Originally designed for hippocampal recordings during memory tests, such as the different object task (DOT) and the identical object task (IOT)<sup>[1]</sup>, its versatility allows for potential application in a range of behavioral studies.
+Originally designed for an interactive analysis of hippocampal EEG recordings during memory tests, such as the different object task (DOT) and the identical object task (IOT)<sup>[1]</sup>, its versatility allows for potential application in a range of behavioral studies.

 ![DOT IOT Log Explorer](https://i.imgur.com/2qP9W6E.png)